 - Pattern approval of new weighing and measuring instruments;

 - Destination inspection of imported High-risk goods;

 - Advising the Ministry of Trade and Industry on standards and related issues.

-For more information click here to their website: Ghana Standards Board
+For more information click here to access their website: Ghana Standards Authority

 The Ghana Export Promotion Council (GEPC) has the sole responsibility to develop and promote exports of non-traditional products.
 These involve the provision of technical assistance at the enterprise level in production, marketing and training and general advisory services as well as participation in export finance committees and other fora aimed at creating an enabling environment for non-traditional export expansion.